 Summit speakers have deepened participant understanding of renewable energy, green buildings, electrification, transportation, climate change, social justice, new economic models and more.
 Keynotes in recent years have included luminaries such as Mary Robinson, Paul Hawken, Hunter Lovins, and Naomi Oreskes.

-Summit events extend for 2 days.
-Day one includes keynotes, local and national speakers, the Eco Expo, student poster contest, interactive sessions and more.
-On day two, attendees can attend longer format workshops for deep dives into specific areas of knowledge.
+The Summit’s main day of events includes keynotes, local and national speakers, the Student Poster Contest, interactive sessions and more.
+Attendees can also attend longer format workshops for deep dives into specific areas of knowledge in pre and/or post event workshop sessions.

 The Summit offers a rich opportunity for people from a variety of sectors to learn, share ideas, and make connections.
-The Summit provides a time and space where people come together, and unique collaborations, projects, and even business plans, have taken root.
+The Summit provides a time where people come together.
+Unique collaborations, projects, and even business plans, have taken root at the Summit.

 Those who attend the Summit walk away with an expanded network, as well as an improved capacity to care for our environment, improve living conditions and human health.